callumski/crawlit/README.md

 ```
 $ make crawl url=http://www.example.com
 ```
 N.B.
-The whole URL including scheme is necesary.
+The whole URL including scheme is necessary.

 This will write a [JSON Lines](http://jsonlines.org/) file to the ```./output``` folder.
 The file will be name ```crawlit.NNNNNNNNNN.json```.
 Where NNNNNNNNNN is the system time since Epoch in milliseconds.

-To render and display a given **crawlit** json file:
+To render and display a given **crawlit** JSON file:

 ```
 $ CRAWLIT_JSON_FILE=path.to/crawlit.NNNNNNNNNN.json make display